mIRC-Scripters/mirckb/docs/source/identifiers/dollar1dash.rst

 $1-
 ===

-The $1- identifier returns a list of argument passed to an alias or returns the text message associated with an {{mIRC|on events|mSL Events}}. $1- is also filled by the :doc:`$tokenize </commands/tokenize>` command, and is also given different values within the command string for $findfile and $finddir.
+The $1- identifier returns a list of argument passed to an alias or returns the text message associated with an msl event. $1- is also filled by the :doc:`/tokenize </commands/tokenize>` command, and is also given different values within the command string for $findfile and $finddir.
 It also is used in popups menus to reference the 1-or-more nicks highlighted in that channel.

 .. note:: $1- is built by tokenizing the parameters/text, which means that leading/trailing/consecutive spaces are lost, see :doc:`$parms </identifiers/parms>`, which is the same as $1-, but preserves spaces.
 However the /tokenize command destroys the existing $parms string as $null without replacing it with the tokenizing of the new $1- string.